Frequently asked questions.

 The laboratory requires approximately one tablespoon of hair for testing (0.5 gm).

-Do I have to use the hair sample envelope that John provides?
+Do I have to use the hair kit John provides?

 It is not essential, however, we do prefer that you use the envelope we provide as it is of a specific weight for the laboratory and also guarantees a clean and untainted environment for the hair sample.
 Mediums such as plastic or foil are unsuitable and can contaminate the sample, leading to potentially inaccurate results.
 Additionally, by using the envelope provided, the sample is not required to be transferred once it reaches the lab thus minimising the potential of external contamination.
 If you do choose to use your own envelope, place the hair sample in a plain clean unused paper envelope, making sure to write your name, gender, age, sample location (eg. scalp) and phone number on the envelope before placing the sample inside.